 Cooperation diminished once Republicans took over the House in 2011, but it did not disappear.
 Republicans played hardball around raising the debt limit, but settled for an awkward compromise to reduce the deficit without overhauling entitlements.
 Republicans capitulated after initially resisting legislation to aid domestic violence survivors and Hurricane Sandy victims.
 Even the infamous 2013 shutdown ended with surrender.

 The common thread that runs through most of these examples is that Republicans rarely bragged about their occasional lapses into bipartisanship.
 They aimed for the bare minimum of assistance to avoid being charged with cruelty, and otherwise made governing as difficult for the Democrats as possible.
 They were mostly content to let government flail and flop.

 The Democratic Party, rooted in the belief that government should actively promote the common good, doesn’t have the same ideological luxury.
 While Democrats still need to limit Democratic cooperation with Trump to a minimum, their minimum has to be set at a higher standard than the Republican minimum.

 2. People Love Bipartisanship … But Hate Compromises

-At some point, Trump is going to dangle a significant carrot in front of the Democrats: most likely, an infrastructure bill.
+At some point, Trump is going to dangle a significant carrot in front of the Democrats seeking to attract Democratic cooperation, most likely, an infrastructure bill.
 Most Democrats are skeptical because they believe he will mainly eschew direct government spending for corporate tax breaks, which they doubt will create many jobs.

 But maybe a desperate Trump moves farther in the Democrats’ direction than they expect.
 If Trump is going to give Democrats most of what they want, they can’t say no. You can’t look an unemployed worker in the eye and say, “Sorry I didn’t create those infrastructure jobs, but I had to resist Trump.”